 Acid is still easily available and used as an everyday cleaning agent ignoring the regulations and restrictions imposed by the government.
 The price of acid is also considerably low, often incredibly easy to get a hold of.
 Many retailers and small business owners have no knowledge of the rules of regulation on the sale and purchase of acid.
 The government clearly doesn’t care to take sufficient steps to control or track acid sales.

 India needs to begin to dismantle and change ideas at a cultural level.
-Many of these attacks have demonstrated that misogyny and sexism is at the core of this violent crime.
-Therefore prevention lies within changing ideas at a young age.
+Many of these attacks have demonstrated that misogyny and sexism are at the core of this violent crime.
+Therefore prevention lies in changing ideas at a young age.
 Education is a crucial tool for changing ideas over time, it teaches both boys and girls to respect each other as equals.
 It also encourages girls to be able to achieve the same as boys can.
 The normalization of women in high positions such as leadership can help shift ideas at a cultural level and provide a safer future for women.
 Changing toxic male masculinity and misogyny needs a shift of culture and mindset.

-As discussed earlier, an acid attack does not just harm a victim physically but also heavily affects the survivor’s wellbeing.
+As discussed earlier, an acid attack does not just harm a victim physically but also heavily affects the survivor’s well-being.
 It is absolutely imperative that survivors are supported by mental health counselors who put the victim’s needs as a priority.
 Rebuilding victims’ lives is a long and complex process.
 Therefore, the right support must be provided.

 NGOs supporting the acid attack survivors

-Chhanv Foundation is a Non-Profit Organisation in India working for the rehabilitation of acid attack survivors followed by providing medical assistance, legal assistance, education help and employment.
+Chhanv Foundation is a Non-Profit Organisation in India working for the rehabilitation of acid attack survivors followed by providing medical assistance, legal assistance, education help, and employment.

-Meer Foundation: Aside from providing holistic rehabilitation to the survivors, the Meer Foundation builds partnerships with other organizations to support the survivors, creates targeted awareness campaigns against acid attacks and conducts research.
+Meer Foundation: Aside from providing holistic rehabilitation to the survivors, the Meer Foundation builds partnerships with other organizations to support the survivors, creates targeted awareness campaigns against acid attacks, and conducts research.